 No matter what you’re building or where you’re building it, you have to think about the soil on your construction site.
+Understanding what are geosynthetics is essential when planning for soil protection, stabilization, and containment.
 You may need to protect it from erosion, increase its stability, protect it from chemicals, or control how water flows through it.
 For each of these concerns, geosynthetic materials like geosynthetic liners or geocells can provide immense benefits.

-If you’re building new fuel storage tanks or putting in a municipal septic system, you’ll need geosynthetic materials.
-But what are they and what do they do?
-Read on for a brief synthesis of geosynthetic materials and their applications and benefits.
+If you’re building new fuel storage tanks or installing a municipal septic system, you’ll likely rely on geosynthetic materials.
+But what are geosynthetics, and how do they support modern construction?
+Read on for a brief overview of geosynthetic materials, including their applications, benefits, and role in secondary containment liners.

 What are geosynthetic materials?